 Having in-house coaches and mentors has multiple benefits for an organisation both in terms of cost efficiency and, equally importantly, in terms of on-going staff development.
 Additionally, this allows the company to mentor their own team members and support others across the organisation when needed.

-This practical, experiential workshop will enable you to improve your approach to individual development and enhance the performance of your team within the caravan manufacturing and/or park operations and supplies disciplines.
+This practical, experiential workshop will enable you to improve your approach to individual development and enhance the performance of your team within the caravan manufacturing, park operations and supplies and services disciplines.

 Delegates will explore the following learning outcomes in this module: